Austin Peay State University's Govs Give online giving campaign a Smashing Success - Clarksville Online

 During Govs Give 2022, any gift of $250.00 or less received a matching amount that was designated to the donor’s area of choice.
 For example, a $5.00 gift became $10.00, a $250.00 gift became $500.00 and a $500 gift became $750.00.
 Generous Govs Give Champions in every area contributed to the funds for matching gifts, while many companies in the area tripled their employees’ donations through the employee match program.
 This year, 21% of donors took full advantage of the $250.00 match.

 To learn more about the SHAPE Campaign, visit alumni.apsu.edu/shape.
-To learn more about APSU fundraising initiatives, contact University Advancement at 931.221.7127 or .
+To learn more about APSU fundraising initiatives, contact University Advancement at 931.221.7127 or advancement@apsu.edu.